 Lost in a Forest

-Lost in a Forest is like hanging out at Taras Ochota’s home.
-The late, celebrated winemaker – who sadly passed away in 2020 – would serve an exclusive wine from his favourite personal barrel.
-It’s whacked in clear bottles with no added sulphur and served as the standard pour.
+In its early days, Lost in a Forest felt like an extension of Taras Ochota’s home.
+The late, celebrated winemaker – who sadly passed away in 2020 – would serve an exclusive wine from his favourite personal barrel; whacked in a clear bottle with no added sulphur and stashed behind the bar as the standard pour.

 Herein lies the beauty of Lost in a Forest.
 It’s still just as personal as ever.

 Lawrence developed an organic pizza obsession after building a wood oven in his backyard.
-He and third co-owner Nick Filsell (former head chef at Jamie’s Italian and Red Ochre Grill) began experimenting and came up with six organic pizzas, such as Brussel sprout and speck.
-Many of the ingredients come from Ochota’s home garden and the local pine forest.
+He and third co-owner Nick Filsell (former head chef at Jamie’s Italian and Red Ochre Grill) began experimenting and came up with six organic pizzas, such as Brussels sprouts and speck.
+Many of the ingredients come from the local pine forest.

 Chilli, basil, dill and other ingredients are grown in 20 half barrels outside.
 If you want more basil on your pizza, head over and pick it yourself.

-Apart from Ochota’s exclusive pour, there are natural wines from around the world, particularly Basket Range neighbours.
+Apart from loads of Ochota Barrels wine, there are natural pours from around the world, particularly Basket Range neighbours.
 The faces behind the bar are familiar, too.
-In addition to Ochota, Justin Lane (founder of Alpha Box & Dice) and Gentle Folk winemaker Gareth Belton appear from time to time.
+Justin Lane (founder of Alpha Box & Dice) and Gentle Folk winemaker Gareth Belton might appear from time to time.